 Photos by: Lisa

 The town of Hagerman was established and granted a post office in 1880 and was originally named in honor of S. D. Steedman, a Grayson County judge.
 In 1904, James Patillo (J.P.)
 Smith platted streets in Hagerman in a 10-acre wheat field.
-It remained as Steedman until the Missouri, Kansas and Texas Railroad (KATY) arrived in 1909 and renamed the town for railroad attorney James P. Hagerman.
-A year later, the town consisted of 250 residences, a cotton gin, school, church, post office, railroad depot, and several businesses.
+It remained as Steedman until the Missouri, Kansas, and Texas Railroad (KATY) arrived in 1909 and renamed the town for railroad attorney James P. Hagerman.
+A year later, the town consisted of 250 residences, a cotton gin, a school, a church, a post office, a railroad depot, and several businesses.
 Hagerman prospered and grew to contain three churches and a three-teacher school.
-However, in the 1920s residents and businesses began to abandon the area when it became known that the soon to come creation of Lake Texoma would completely inundate the town.
+However, in the 1920s residents and businesses began to abandon the area when it became known that the soon-to-come creation of Lake Texoma would completely inundate the town.
 As the lake was filled in 1943, over 89,000 acres of land, including the small town of Hagerman, became submerged.
-Today, signs of the town are still obvious during periods of low water and pipes from a few flowing wells are still visible.
+Today, signs of the town are still obvious during periods of low water, and pipes from a few flowing wells are still visible.
 One is even still flowing!

 The Refuge provides excellent habitat for many species of native wildlife.
 A total of 338 species of birds, 36 species of mammals, 60 species of reptiles and amphibians, and 61 species of fish have been documented so far.

-Bottomland hardwoods along the creeks attract a variety of wildlife including white-tailed deer, bobcats, coyote, river otters, turtles, and fox squirrels.
-During our visit we only saw squirrels.
+Bottomland hardwoods along the creeks attract a variety of wildlife including white-tailed deer, bobcats, coyotes, river otters, turtles, and fox squirrels.
+During our visit, we only saw squirrels.

 Ducks such as mallards, northern shovelers, green-winged teal, and northern pintail are commonly seen on refuge waters during fall and winter months.
-Canadian, Snow, White-Fronted, and Ross’ Geese along with pintail, mallard, gadwall and other ducks use refuge impoundments and fields as stop-over and wintering grounds.
+Canadian, Snow, White-Fronted, and Ross’ Geese along with pintail, mallard, gadwall, and other ducks use refuge impoundments and fields as a stop-over and wintering grounds.

 - Haller’s Haven Trail – 2.7 Miles, Partial Loop, Easy.
 This trail offers a great view of the refuge at the top of an easy hill.
 Along the way you’ll first pass Picnic Pond, then Dead Woman’s pond which is often teaming with wildlife.